energywebfoundation/challenge/applications/microgrid.md

 ## Project Description
 ### Executive Summary
-MicroGrid is a P2P energy management platform that implements dynamic energy pricing.
-In this system, government regulated energy monopolies and individual energy producers sell on the same market through the existing power grid.
+MicroGrid is a U.S. P2P energy sharing platform that creates a competitive energy market with dynamic pricing built on the EW-DOS infrastructure.
+In this system, government regulated energy monopolies (often grid operators) and individual energy producers sell on the same market through the existing power grid.
 We deliver market competitive prices to retail consumers and prosumers by leveraging the existing non-competitive surplus renewable energy market currently controlled by monopolistic energy companies.
+Self-soverign decentralized identifiers (SSI) will enable simple supplier switching as users build their identities with transaction histories and other personal tokens.
+MicroGrid can reduce the need for aggregated DER amounts in a marketplace (as seen with Community Choice Aggregation & California's DRAM program) by leveraging smart contract-based Distributed Energy Resource Management Systems (DERMS).

 ### Background
 Traditionally, households consume electricity, and their cost is based on the locational marginal pricing determined by centralized firms such as PG&E. These energy companies require large fixed costs to build the infrastructures.
 As a result, they often form natural monopolies with government subsidies.
 There are regulations regarding how these monopolies price energy, but their electricity buy and sell prices still have a huge spread (around 3¢/kWh vs 20¢/kWh).
 This effectively makes them a large middleman of the energy market, profiting from this spread.
 Using a blockchain provides a novel mechanism for individuals to have the additional option of trading energy in a peer-to-peer fashion.
 The prosumers can now post offers to sell their surplus energy while the consumers buy from them.
 With the P2P market force, both the supply and the demand side can trade energy at a better price.
 Our algorithm will automatically match the buyers and suppliers, allowing them to trade at ease.
 This solution generates the possibility of P2P energy trading, but when the market is illiquid or when the price is not ideal, people can still choose to buy/sell energy with centralized firms as they used to do.